polymurph/MAX31865/README.md

 ### 1.2.
 Advice <a name="p_1_2"></a>

-If you want to get familiar with the MAX31865 device I recoment you to buy a [breakout board from adafruit](https://www.adafruit.com/product/3328) which altready contains the whole hardware and hardware documentation neccesary to enable fast prototyping.
+If you want to get familiar with the MAX31865 device I recomend you to buy a [breakout board from adafruit](https://www.adafruit.com/product/3328) which altready contains the whole hardware and documentation neccesary to enable fast prototyping.

 ## 2. Creating an Object <a name="p_2"></a>